ppy/osu-wiki/wiki/Game_mode/osu!taiko/en.md

 ## osu!taiko Mapping

-- The red notes refer to normal hit circle,
+- Red notes refer to normal hit circles,
-  - large red notes needs a finish hitsound.
+  - large red notes need a finish hitsound.
-- The blue notes needs to have a whistle/clap hitsound on that hit circle,
+- Blue notes need to have a whistle/clap hitsound on that hit circle,
-  - large blue notes need both finish and whistle together.
+  - large blue notes need both finish and whistle/clap together.
-- The sliders represents the long yellow note (also known as drumroll)
+- The sliders represent the long yellow note (also known as a drumroll)
-- The spinner represents a shaker.
+- The spinner represents a denden.

-Design placement of the notes does not matter.
+Placement of the notes does not matter.

 ### osu! conversion notes